TelemetryHarbor/harbor-docs/docs/introduction/concepts.md

 ---
 sidebar_position: 3
 title: Core Concepts
-description: Understand Telemetry Harbor's core concepts, including data types and AI-powered insights.
+description: Understand Harbor Scale's core concepts, including data types and AI-powered insights.
 ---

 # Core Concepts

-Telemetry Harbor is built upon a set of core concepts that define how data is ingested, stored, and analyzed.
+Harbor Scale is built upon a set of core concepts that define how data is ingested, stored, and analyzed.
 This section provides an overview of our data model, the flow of AI-powered insights, and how we structure our services.

 ## Key Terminology

-To help you understand Telemetry Harbor, here are some core terms:
+To help you understand Harbor Scale, here are some core terms:

 -   **Harbors**: Secure data collection points that organize and manage your IoT information streams.
 -   **Ships**: Individual devices or data sources that send telemetry information to your harbors.